 In April 2018 the NGV will pay homage to this important show with The Field Revisited.
 Preparations for the show have been immense and have included a widespread search for The Field’s original 74 artworks.
 The Field Revisited includes several works that could not be located and they have been recreated in their original form.

 Over half of the artists shown in The Field have already passed away, including in recent years Gunter Christmann and John Peart (2013), Robert Hunter and Robert Jacks (2014), Vernon Treweeke (2015), Emanuel Raft (2016), and Robert Rooney and Sydney Ball who both died earlier this year.
 In the lead up to The Field Revisited, I contacted five of the original artists to discuss their respective roles in the 1968 exhibition and share their feelings about the recreation in 2018.
-Now in their seventh and eighth decades, artists Ron Robertson-Swann, Normana White, Trevor Vickers, Col Jordan, and Dick Watkins (most of whom are still making art today) were keen to contribute their recollections of this seminal time in Australian art.
+Now in their seventh and eighth decades, artists Ron Robertson-Swann, Normana Wight, Trevor Vickers, Col Jordan, and Dick Watkins (most of whom are still making art today) were keen to contribute their recollections of this seminal time in Australian art.

 The primary focus of The Field on colour-field painting was a marked shift from the figurative and landscape fashion of the past, and a reaction against abstract expressionism.
 Although reception of the show has always been mixed, the group generally agreed that it allowed them, as young artists, a great deal of experimentation.
-One of only three female artists in The Field, Normana White recalls the show’s revolutionary effect.
+One of only three female artists in The Field, Normana Wight recalls the show’s revolutionary effect.
 Inspired by Joseph Albers and his writing on colour interaction, her Untitled painting was exhibited in the display.
 Employing grey “as a colour” she intended that “the painting would alter the wall of a room.”
-White’s 12 foot (3.6 metre) grey-scaled painting was made in two parts on the floor of her bedroom, the only available space at the time.
+Wight’s 12 foot (3.6 metre) grey-scaled painting was made in two parts on the floor of her bedroom, the only available space at the time.

 Col Jordan says he “was and still am fascinated by the way in which colour and tone can achieve spatial ambiguity.
 To achieve this demands that works must be crafted meticulously.
 It seemed appropriate that the titles of my works should refer to the legendary architect and craftsman, Daedalus who created the Labyrinth in ancient Knossos.”
 Intriguingly, The Field catalogue shows that Ron Robertson-Swann, generally known for his sculptures, exhibited three hard-edge paintings in The Field.
 “I was still in London when John Stringer visited my studio and selected three of my paintings because they could be rolled up and sent by air freight.
 It was too late and too expensive to send any of my sculptures,” said Robertson-Swann.